camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

 ---

-title: 'The Camunda JBoss Subsystem'
+title: 'The Camunda JBoss/WildFly Subsystem'
 weight: 50

 menu:
   main:
+    name: "JBoss/WildFly"
-    identifier: "user-guide-runtime-container-integration-jboss-subsystem"
+    identifier: "user-guide-runtime-container-integration-jboss-wildfly"
     parent: "user-guide-runtime-container-integration"

 ---

 {{< note title="Installation Guide" class="info" >}}
-  If you [download a full distribution](http://camunda.org/download/), the Camunda JBoss subsystem is readily installed into the application server.
+  If you [download a full distribution](http://camunda.org/download/), the Camunda JBoss/WildFly subsystem is readily installed into the application server.

-  [Read the installation guide]({{< relref "installation/full/jboss/index.md" >}}) in order to learn how to install the Camunda JBoss subsystem into your JBoss AS 7/Wildfly 8 Server.
+  [Read the installation guide]({{< relref "installation/full/jboss/index.md" >}}) in order to learn how to install the Camunda JBoss/WildFly subsystem into your JBoss AS 7/Wildfly 8 Server.
 {{< /note >}}

 Camunda BPM provides advanced integration for JBoss AS 7/Wildfly 8 in the form of a custom [JBoss Subsystem](https://docs.jboss.org/author/display/AS71/Extending+JBoss+AS+7).